 In simplest terms, a company’s stocks are investments for the people who buy them, and a way to help provide operating funds for the company that issues them.
 They allow you to own a small portion (shares) of the company — and in some cases they even offer dividends on your shares.

-A stock mutual fund is a fund that aggregates a large number of stocks, managing the portfolio on an ongoing basis to maximize your fund’s earnings and value.
+A stock mutual fund is a type of fund that aggregates a large number of stocks, managing the portfolio on an ongoing basis to maximize your fund’s earnings and value.
 The reason they hold so many stocks is to benefit from diversification, a form of risk management.

-Why do these funds pay dividends?
+Why do funds pay dividends?

 They are passing on the earnings from individual stocks.
 Not all stocks pay dividends, but for some companies it’s a way to help make themselves more attractive to potential investors, helping keep the company stock in demand and (hopefully) helping to keep the stock value up higher than it might be otherwise, even in rough markets.